image

 And How Do I Sign Up?

 Our rates vary depending upon the course you are taking.
-Please call (617-267-3824), write or email us your name and postal address (stevrt@tiac.net), and we will be delighted to send you a complete catalog, rate sheet, and application form.
+Please call (617-267-3824), and we will be delighted to answer any of your questions, send you information, rate sheet, and application form.

 Back to Table of Contents